Uncertain Guggenheim Helsinki draws record number of hopeful architects

 Six finalists from the 1,715 entries will be announced in December and the winner will be published next summer.
 Helsinki will meanwhile carry out an assessment of the possible museum's economical impact for the city.

-"The level of the proposals varies a lot, and a large number of these entries will not fulfil the competition requirements," said Mari Koskinen from the Finnish Association of Architects, which helped organise the competition.
+"The level of the proposals varies a lot, and a large number of these entries will not fulfill the competition requirements," said Mari Koskinen from the Finnish Association of Architects, which helped organize the competition.

 "Many well-known architect offices didn't participate because of the uncertainty of the whole project."